conda/conda/docs/source/building/meta-yaml.rst

 Relocation
 ~~~~~~~~~~

 Advanced features.
-The following four keys (binary_relocation, detect_binary_files_with_prefix, has_prefix_files and binary_has_prefix_files) may be required to relocate files from the build environment to the installation environment.
+The following four keys (binary_relocation, has_prefix_files and binary_has_prefix_files, ignore_prefix_files) may be used to control relocatability files from the build environment to the installation environment.
 See :ref:`relocatable` section below.

 Binary relocation
 ~~~~~~~~~~~~~~~~~